sushantjha78/image-search-using-MATLAB/README.md

 # image-search-engine
-MATLAB program to search similar images
+MATLAB program to search for similar images (scenes) from a set of images.